wangechi01-a/Jumia-Prices/README.md

 # Objective

-- From this project perform EDA on the data and build a UI page where you can list these items using flask, fast api, streamlit, dash, or any other tool of your choice.
+- From this project perform EDA(Exploratory Data Aanalysis) on the data and build a UI page where you can list these items using flask, fast api, streamlit, dash, or any other tool of your choice.